 - All future developments within the site would be subject to the normal NSW planning approval processes.
 This would include assessment of potential noise or vibration impacts. - Site design should consider potential noise screening benefits from the front building rows for succeeding properties. - Although the proposed heavy vehicle routes will reduce the level of traffic noise within the new residential areas of the precinct, it is recommended that gaps between buildings along Grand Avenue and northern areas of James Ruse Drive are minimised to effectively act as noise screens for any proposed residential areas (reducing transmission of both industrial noise and road traffic noise). - Noise treatment is likely to be required for most residential buildings and any other sensitive landuses.
-In particular the western facades of properties along James Ruse Drive and southern facades of residences on Grand Avenue. - Any proposed residential buildings would be required to include a consideration of acoustic treatment to ensure that internal noise levels are in accordance with recommended levels outlined in AS/NZS2017. - Noise impacts associated with any future industrial development would be assessed in accordance with the NPfI and suitable noise management measures would be implanted to control any predicted noise impacts. - Consider construction noise impacts during planning stages of demolition, remediation and construction. - Avoid positioning vibration sensitive landuse above the Sydney Metro West or adjacent to the Parramatta Light Rail. - Vibration impacts on residential landuses in the vicinity of the current alignment of these projects is unlikely. - Consider potential ground vibration impacts during planning stages of demolition, remediation and construction.
+In particular the western facades of properties along James Ruse Drive and southern facades of residences on Grand Avenue. - Any proposed residential buildings would be required to include a consideration of building setback distances and acoustic treatment to ensure that internal noise levels are in accordance with recommended levels outlined in AS/NZS2017. - Noise impacts associated with any future development (including, but not limited to, transport, industrial, mixed use, entertainment, and commercial landuses) would be assessed in accordance with the NPfI or other relevant policies and guidelines and suitable noise management measures would be implanted to control any predicted noise impacts. - Consider construction noise impacts during planning stages of demolition, remediation and construction. - Avoid positioning vibration sensitive landuse above the Sydney Metro West or adjacent to the Parramatta Light Rail. - Vibration impacts on residential landuses in the vicinity of the current alignment of these projects is unlikely. - Consider potential ground vibration impacts during planning stages of demolition, remediation and construction.